New Patients

 2. Local anesthesia is used to numb the area.
 We also offer nitrous oxide and oral conscious sedation to help you through this procedure if you experience too much anxiety or stress.

 4. A hole is then drilled into the tooth to access the soft area of the pulp.
 The pulp and nerve tissue is removed from the tooth.
-Once this is all out, along with any decay and debris, the tooth is very thoroughly cleaned and disinfected to ensure no bacteria gets trapped inside.
+Once this is all out, along with any decay and debris, the tooth is thoroughly cleaned and disinfected to ensure no bacteria gets trapped inside.

 Root Canal